xtao-org/verifyjson.js/README.md

 ### union

-`object` matches a value of any of the specified types.
+`union` matches a value of any of the specified types.

 ```js
 verifyJson(JSON.parse(`42`), ["union", [["number"], ["string"]]]) === true